 tensioner bolt and tensioner bracket on top that the old generator used.

 Lastly, install the belt (preferably a new one) and tighten it with the

 alternator tensioner bolt.
 The mechanical portion of the alternator installation

 Wiring the New Alternator

 old generator wiring cannot be used for the alternator.
 The best thing to

 do is remove and replace it with a new one.
-These can be bought from
+These can be purchased